On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Introduction

 \section{Introduction}

 Heegaard Floer homology was introduced by \OS in \cite{os:disk}, and has proven to be a very useful tool in studying manifolds of dimensions three and four.
-We'll be particularly interested in the invariant $\widehat{HF}$, which assigns to a 3-manifold $M$ an abelian group $\widehat{HF}(M)$ based on a Heegaard diagram for $M$; indeed, it is shown in \cite{os:disk} that the group $\widehat{HF}(M)$ is independent of the Heegaard diagram used and thus is an invariant of $M$.
-Given a knot $K \subset S^{3}$, we'll be concerned in particular with $\widehat{HF}(\DBCs{K})$ (and $\widehat{HF}(\DBC{K})$ in a reduced version of our construction), where $\DBC{K}$ is the two-fold cover of the sphere $S^{3}$ branched along the knot $K$.
-The Heegaard Floer homology of branched double-covers was studied in \cite{os:bc}, in which \OS showed a spectral sequence from the reduced Khovanov homology group $\tld{Kh}(-K; \Zcaltwo)$ to the group $\widehat{HF}(\DBC{K}; \Zcaltwo)$, where $-K$ denotes the mirror of $K$.
+We'll be particularly interested in the invariant $\widehat{HF}$, which assigns to a 3-manifold $M$ an abelian group $\widehat{HF}(M)$.
+Given a knot $K \subset S^{3}$, the present paper will study $\widehat{HF}\left(\DBCs{K}\right)$, where $\DBC{K}$ is the two-fold cover of the sphere $S^{3}$ branched along the knot $K$.
+The Heegaard Floer homology of branched double-covers was studied in \cite{os:bc}, in which \OS constructedd a spectral sequence from the reduced Khovanov homology group $\tld{Kh}\left(-K; \Zcaltwo\right)$ to the group $\widehat{HF}\left(\DBC{K}; \Zcaltwo\right)$, where $-K$ denotes the mirror of $K$.

 Given a presentation of a knot $K \subset S^{3}$ as the braid closure of a braid $b$, Seidel and Smith introduced in \cite{ss:R1} the symplectic Khovanov cohomology group $\Ks{b}$, which is defined by taking the Lagrangian Floer cohomology of two Lagrangian submanifolds inside an affine variety.
 Clearly there may be different braids which have isotopic braid closures.
 However, Seidel and Smith proved in \cite{ss:R1} that $Kh_{symp}$ is a knot invariant.
+In \cite{reza:ss}, Rezazadegan proved the existence of a spectral sequence from $Kh(L)$ to $Kh_{symp}(L)$ with $\mathbb{Z}/2\mathbb{Z}$ coefficients.
+Recent work-in-progress of Abouzaid and Smith \cite{AS} indicates that in fact $\text{rk}_{\mathbb{Q}}Kh(L) = \text{rk}_{\mathbb{Q}}Kh_{symp}(L)$.

 Further, by studying the fixed-point sets of an involution on the variety, Seidel and Smith further define in \cite{ss:R2} the fixed-point symplectic Khovanov cohomology group $\Kst{b}$ for a braid $b$.
 Via the choice of a particular holomorphic volume form, one obtains gradings (in the sense of \cite{s:GL}) on the totally-real submanifolds $\T$ and $\T'$ used to define $\Kst{b}$; the gradings on these submanifolds induce an absolute $\mathbb{Z}$-valued Maslov grading $\tld{R}$ on the set $\T \cap \T'$.